 If you and your crew are trying to figure out where to eat before a night out in Bushwick and “fun” and/or “cheap” are words that keeps coming up in the group chat, that’s your cue to come to King Noodle.
 The Southeast Asian noodle spot is covered in neon, serves tiki drinks, and is generally a good place to eat inexpensively with a bunch of people before spending a lot more money on alcohol later.

-Two hour wait at Roberta's got you down?
-Head south a few blocks to Forrest Point, a great indoor/outdoor bar with solid cocktails and a random menu (tuna tartare tacos, porchetta sandwich, quinoa salad) that we're not mad about.
+Two-hour wait at Roberta’s got you down?
+Head south a few blocks to Forrest Point, a great indoor/outdoor bar with solid cocktails and a random menu (tuna tartare tacos, porchetta sandwich, quinoa salad) that has something for everyone.
 Like all good Bushwick spots, the atmosphere is industrial yet homey, and feels like the kind of place where you can just sit and hang for a while.

 Archie’s is the kind of late night go-to that everyone needs in their neighborhood: pizza by the slice, a cool atmosphere, and a full bar.
 They also serve grinders, which sounds like something that was invented to be ordered when you’re drunk, but turns out is actually just a giant sandwich.
 So, yeah, order one when you’re drunk.

 Mominette is a French bistro best enjoyed for brunch on the backyard patio with an order of mac and cheese somewhere on your table.
 The cocktails are also solid - note the double Happy Hour - 5-7pm and 12-2am - the first of which includes $1 oysters.